wlangera/gcube-bcubed-hack/paper.md

 )
 ```

-The initial number of observations (`initial_average_abundance`) and temporal trend function (`temporal_function`) generate a number of occurrences for each time point (total number of time points is given by `n_time_points`).
+The initial number of occurrences (`initial_average_occurrences`) and temporal trend function (`temporal_function`) generate a number of occurrences for each time point (total number of time points is given by `n_time_points`).
 If the temporal function is `NA` (default), it will sample `n_time_points` times from a Poisson distribution with average equal to `initial_average_occurrences`.
 You can also specify a function which generates a trend in number of occurrences over time.
 This can be the internal function `simulate_random_walk()` or a custom function that takes `initial_average_occurrences` and `n_time_points` as arguments.
 Additional arguments for the temporal function can be passed to the ellipsis argument (`...`).
 The specified temporal function will calculate a number of occurrences for each time point according to a certain function (e.g. a random walk in case of `temporal_function = simulate_random_walk`) and draw this from a Poisson distribution

 The spatial component of `simulate_occurrences()` is executed by the `create_spatial_pattern()` and `sample_occurrences_from_raster()` supporting functions.